tw-mosip/inji-openid4vp/kotlin/openID4VP/README.md

 ### Note

-As per OpenID4VP draft 23
+As per OpenID4VP draft 23, client_id_scheme is not a separate property it is available as part of client_id property in authorization request